 Strobes + Flash Triggers

 Surprisingly powerful for its size!
 I really love this strobe.
-It is capable of high-speed sync up to 1/8000s, as well as front and rear curtain sync.
+It supports high-speed sync up to 1/8000s, as well as front- and rear-curtain sync.
+This is the first strobe that I purchased, and I take it everywhere!

 Westcott S-Bracket for FJ80 Speedlight and FJ200 Strobe